 Due to the various browsers, web servers, and operating systems, a 501 not implemented error can present itself in a number of different ways.
 But they all have the same meaning.
 Below are just a couple of the many different variations you might see on the web:

-How to fix a 501 Not Implemented Error
+How to fix the HTTP 501 Not Implemented Error

 A 501 not implemented error is almost always a problem with your web server.
 There are a few things you can do on your side to try and resolve it, but typically this is the type of error where you’ll need to reach out to your host to fix.